ShahedSabab/Spam-Detection-using-pySpark-and-MLlib/README.md

 ## Spam Detection

+The objective of this project is to detect spam messages.
 The dataset includes tagged SMS messages.
 It contains 5,574 English SMS messages in total; tagged as ham or spam.
 Check the SMSSpamCollection dataset for details.

 • MLlib with PySpark is used to build the model. <br/>
 • Preprocessing steps are performed and feature engineering is applied using TF-IDF.<br/>